Webflow Conf online, SF, and LDN agendas are live now.

 Most marketers know that website personalization drives higher conversion rates and more revenue.
 McKinsey analysts estimate that personalization could create between $1.7 and $3 trillion in new value for companies.
 It stands to reason that companies that don’t personalize their websites will fall behind competitors in their respective industries and ultimately lose market share to those who embrace website personalization.

-While the importance of website personalization may be perfectly clear, there are misconceptions around how difficult it is to plan and implement a personalization program.
+While the importance of website personalization may be perfectly clear, there are misconceptions around how difficult it is to plan and implement a personalization roadmap.
 In reality, it’s best to keep it simple when starting out.
 Here are a few things to consider when exploring website personalization as an option for your brand:

 1. It doesn’t have to take a long time to get started: Look at identifying three elements of a webpage to personalize and testing three different versions of each element at the same time.
 This allows you to get started quickly and helps you identify which personalization efforts are having the greatest impact on performance.